Our Team

 Kirsty Hare

-Kirsty Hare is LAW’s Legal Advisor, working closely with LAW’s Executive Director across all programmes from the London office.
+Kirsty Hare is LAW’s Programme Manager working in Africa.
 Kirsty studied Modern Middle Eastern History before converting to law and completing a LL.M in Public International Law in 2018, where she specialised in international humanitarian and human rights law.
 Her thematic focus was the use of detention in armed conflict and accountability of security forces.
 Before moving to LAW, Kirsty worked in legal aid, mental capacity law in London.

 Farha Waheed